elisa98mars/shiny_mid_exam/README.md

 ![Histogram.](ReadMe_Img/hist.PNG)

-In addition you can choose if to visualized the data divided **by gender** checking the appropriate box.
+In addition you can choose if to visualized the data divided **by gender**, checking the appropriate box, or **by membership** checking the other box.

 ![By Gender.](ReadMe_Img/hist_gender.PNG)